-- 2.7.1 ACAS II primarily uses the measure of the time to the Closest Point of Approach (CPA) rather than distance to determine when to generate a TA or an RA. - 2.7.2 Time to CPA is also indicated by the Greek symbol tau (τ).
-The TA tau threshold (trigger point for the generation of a TA) varies from 20 to 48 seconds before the projected CPA, and the RA tau threshold varies from 15 to 35 seconds. - 2.7.3 At close ranges and slow closure rates, TCAS II uses a fixed horizontal distance threshold called Distance Modification (DMOD) at or less than the relative altitude threshold called Z-axis Threshold (ZTHR) to determine when to generate a TA or an RA.
+- 2.7.1 TCAS II primarily uses the measure of the time to the Closest Point of Approach (CPA) rather than distance to determine when to generate a TA or an RA. - 2.7.2 Time to CPA is also indicated by the Greek symbol tau ( $\tau$ ).
+Tau thresholds (trigger points for the generation of an advisory) vary with the altitude of own-ship, with less time to CPA at lower altitudes.
+The TA tau threshold varies from 20 to 48 seconds before the projected CPA, and the RA tau threshold varies from 15 to 35 seconds. - 2.7.3 At close ranges and slow closure rates, TCAS II uses a fixed horizontal distance threshold called Distance Modification (DMOD) at or less than the relative altitude (altitude difference between own-ship and another aircraft) threshold called Z-axis Threshold (ZTHR) to determine when to generate a TA or an RA.
+DMOD thresholds vary with altitude of own-ship, with less distance at lower altitudes. - 2.7.3.1 Fixed distance advisories are more likely to occur during CSPO, especially at higher elevation airports, where aircraft are in a higher Sensitivity Level (SL) during approach. - 2.7.4 SLs are based on the altitude of the aircraft.
+The higher the altitude of the aircraft operating TCAS II is, the greater the time to CPA and larger the fixed distance thresholds (horizontal and vertical) become.
+ACAS Xa does not use SLs.
+ACAS Xa was designed to provide advisory thresholds similar to TCAS II across these altitude bands.
+See Table 2-3.